Concept 1 — The Structure of the Nervous System

 Concept 3 — The Reflex Arc

 The reflex arc is the most tested pathway in human nervous system O level Biology.
-A reflex action is a rapid, automatic, involuntary response to a stimulus that does not require conscious thought from the brain.
+A reflex action is a rapid, automatic, involuntary response to a stimulus — it does not require conscious thought from the brain.
+The sequence of a reflex arc is always:- Stimulus → detected by a receptor

 - Sensory neurone → carries impulse to spinal cord